Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Why, then, were they to baptize using these three names?
 The answer is clear.

 They were to baptize in the name of the Father because it is the goodness of YEHOVAH God that brings us to repentance (Romans 2:4), and because the Father is the One "of whom the whole family in heaven and earth is named" (Ephesians 3:15).
-In the name of the Son because he is the one who died for our sins, and in the name of the spirit because YEHOVAH God sends His spirit, making us His begotten Sons (Romans 8:16).
+In the name of the Son because he is the one who died for our sins, and in the name of the spirit because YEHOVAH God sends His spirit, making those of us of Israel His begotten Sons (Romans 8:16).

 Many theologians have misunderstood the part that the Father, the Son and the holy spirit play in each person's salvation.
 The doctrine of the Trinity is the result of that misunderstanding.